Dr. William S. Abruzzi

 Manuscripts in Progress

 1. COMPETITION AND EXCLUSION: Ecology and Historical Ethnic Interactions in New Mexico.
-To be published by the University of New Mexico Press.

---This manuscript examines the evolution of Plains Indian warfare as a consequence of the increasing competition that resulted from the overexploitation of a variable and dwindling resource (bison).
+This manuscript examines the evolution of Plains Indian warfare as a consequence of the increasing competition that resulted from the overexploitation of a variable and dwindling resource (bison).

 Other Interests:

 I like to hike and backpack.
-I particularly enjoy the sense of remoteness I get when I am as far away from the congestion of daily life as I can be.
+I particularly enjoy the sense of isolation I get when I am as far away from the congestion of daily life as I can be.
 For this reason, I particularly enjoy hiking and backpacking out West, where it is possible to be completely isolated for several days at a time.
 I have done numerous overnight backpacking trips into the Grand Canyon and other wilderness areas in the Southwest and throughout the Mountain West generally.

 In the bottom of the Grand Canyon